jakubsob/jakubsob.github.io/src/content/blog/test-doubles-taxonomy/index.md

 Use `mockery::stub()` when you’re working with legacy code that wasn’t built with testability in mind and you can’t refactor the interface right now.
 It lets you get tests in place quickly.
 Treat it as a stepping stone: once the characterization tests are green, refactor toward dependency injection and replace the patch with a plain stub passed as an argument.

-When you need to control what a dependency returns and don’t care how it was called, a stub is what you want.
+When you need to control what a dependency returns and don’t care how it was called, reach for a stub.

 ## 3. Spy

 **💡 Definition:** a stub that also records calls made to it, so you can assert on them afterward.

 Sometimes the behavior you’re testing is a side effect.
 A notification that should have been sent, a message that should have been logged.
-The code doesn’t return a value you can assert on; it calls something.
+The code doesn’t return a value you can assert on.
+It calls something.
 A spy captures those calls.

 ``` r
 make_notifier_spy <- function() {